leo-le-07/onboarding-codenote-client/README.md

 ```
 $ npm run checktype
 ```
-You'll see some errors related to 2 components we created in Part I: `Login` and `NewNote`
+You'll see some errors related to 2 components that we created in Part I: `Login` and `NewNote`.

-The requirement is that you need to add TypeScript to those components and make sure type checker passes with no error.
+You need to add TypeScript to those components and make sure type checker passes with no error.

 #### Optional requirement
 Take a look at file `tsconfig.json` in our project, you will see that we only cover type checkers for 2 components above.
-Try to include type checker all files inside `src` folder by replacing
+Try adding type checker for all files inside `src` folder by replacing
 ```json
   "include": [
     "src/screens/Login",